z-korp/zconqueror-front/readme.md

-## Integrate Phaser with Dojo: A Quick Start Guide
+## Integrate React with Dojo: A Quick Start Guide

-Dive into this straightforward example to understand how to meld Phaser with Dojo.
+Dive into this straightforward example to understand how to meld React with Dojo.

 This integration taps into the powerful libraries designed by [Lattice](https://lattice.xyz/):